 Start Date: Every Seven Years

 Sabbath for Christians - Heaven (Hebrews 4:1-9).
-People tend to refer to Sunday as sabbath but for Christians it is when we die or the Lord returns.
+People tend to refer to Sunday as the sabbath but for Christians, it is when we die or the Lord returns.

-Colossians 2:16 – NKJV has sabbaths (in the Greek it is plural) most Bibles have foot note that say "(or sabbaths)."
-Interestingly enough in Matthews 28:1 it is the same Greek plural usage of the word.
+Colossians 2:16 – NKJV has sabbaths (in the Greek it is plural) most Bibles have footnotes that say "(or sabbaths)."
+Interestingly enough in Matthews 28:1, it is the same Greek plural usage of the word.